Cointopay/Joomla/README.md

 ### Support or Contact
-Please contact support@cointopay.com for feature requests and/or incidents, or create a ticket here: https://cointopay.freshdesk.com/helpdesk
+Please contact support@cointopay.com for feature requests and/or incidents, or directly create a ticket here: https://cointopay.freshdesk.com/helpdesk

 ### About Cointopay.com
 We are an international crypto currency payment processor, meaning that we accept payments from your customers and make the funds available to you (incl. in form of fiat currency like euro).
-The direct integration with Magento provides you with a seamless payment experience while underlying dealing with diverse and complex blockchain technologies like Bitcoin, Ethereum, Neo, Dash, Ripple and many more.
+The direct integration with Joomla Virtuemart provides you with a seamless payment experience while underlying dealing with diverse and complex blockchain technologies like Bitcoin, Ethereum, Neo, Dash, Ripple and many more.
 P.S.
 If you want your own crypto currency to become available in this plugin, we can provide that for you as well, Cointopay has been a technological payment incubator since 2014!

 ### FOR DEVELOPERS AND SALES REPS
 PLEASE NOTE OUR AFFILIATE PROGRAM, YOU RECEIVE 0.5% OF ALL YOUR REFERRALS!